bnguyensn/vision-test/README.md

 # Run the program on 'path/to/input.mp4' video, with a movement threshold of 1000.
 $ poetry run run-vision-test --input "data/video.mp4" --mvmt 1000 --history 500 --shadows False
 ```

+## Deployment

+This service is meant to be triggered whenever there is a new long-form video uploaded to storage.
+The trigger is handled via main.py using GCP's `functions_framework`, as this is deployed as a Google Cloud Function.

 ## Miscellaneous